-Located minutes from Grand Teton National Park and a two-hour drive from Yellowstone, Jackson Hole is often and inaccurately considered simply a tourist-trap gateway town to the National Parks or an exclusive second home destination for the world’s wealthiest and most famous.
+Located minutes from Grand Teton National Park and a two-hour drive from Yellowstone National Park, Jackson Hole is often and inaccurately considered simply a tourist-trap gateway town to the National Parks or an exclusive second home destination for the world’s wealthiest and most famous.
 With an eclectic culinary scene and thriving art galleries and museums, a culturally immersive stay in Jackson Hole will enrich any nature lover’s experience of the National Parks far beyond the observation of snowy peaks, waterfalls, and gurgling geysers.

 At Gather Restaurant and Bar, located just off Jackson Hole Town Square, you will find one of the most inventive menus and dining experiences in Wyoming.
 Gather’s menu, unlike any other, is entirely influenced and designed around the tastes and preferences of the clientele.
 While it is always open to the public, Gather also features a private Chef’s Table.
-Booked more than two months in advance, this unique experience allows guests to experience Jackson Hole’s finest kitchen staff unhinged as they work to create a beautifully plated, locally sourced and spectacular meal.
+Booked more than two months in advance, this unique experience allows guests to experience Jackson Hole’s finest kitchen staff unhinged as they work to create a beautifully plated, locally sourced, and spectacular meal.

 While the chef’s table is where Gather shines, where Gather becomes truly unique and interactive, however, is at its Tuesday Tastings.
 Each Tuesday at 12pm, owner Graeme Swain joins a table of 12 individuals who are invited to taste three newly created dishes.
 Each dish is prepared from scratch and presented by the chef to the room family-style.
-Guests are given sheets to rate each dish based on presentation, creativity, flavor and value.
-After voting on each for each dish, as customers sip wine waiting for the next course, Swain leads a lively culinary-driven dialogue about why each dish worked and how each dish might be improved.
+Guests are given sheets to rate each dish based on presentation, creativity, flavor, and value.
+After voting on each dish, as customers sip wine waiting for the next course, Swain leads a lively culinary-driven dialogue about why each dish worked and how each dish might be improved.
 Upon completion, the chef joins the table to discuss the dish’s critiques in what is an enormously fulfilling and insightful dining experience.
-The successes and failures of the Tuesday Tastings are what ultimately shape Gather’s ever–evolving menu making it one of Jackson Hole’s premiere dining spots.
+The successes and failures of the Tuesday Tastings are what ultimately shape Gather’s ever-evolving menu making it one of Jackson Hole’s premier dining spots.

 While Gather is the most unique, Jackson Hole’s downtown is booming with outstanding restaurant options.
 For other upscale trendy dining options, The Rose also features a strong regionally influenced menu and an outstanding chef’s table, this chef’s table is in the restaurant’s kitchen where guests watch the chef craft each course.
 The Kitchen is also not to be missed.
 For more casual dining, try Café Genevieve, Local, and Snake River Brewing are all outstanding options.
-For lighter fare and amazing coffee, Persephone with its baked goods and clean menu is hard to beat.
+For lighter fare and amazing coffee, Persephone with its baked goods and the clean menu is hard to beat.

-Jackson Hole’s culinary scene is indeed a lively one and is perfectly coupled with an ever-evolving arts community.
+Jackson Hole’s culinary scene is indeed a lively one and is perfectly coupled with an ever-evolving art community.
 Jackson Hole has long been a destination for artists of all kinds.
 The town square is lined with galleries from local and internationally known artists.
 Jackson Hole’s striking Public Art adds splashes of color and creativity to every turn through town from the information center to the library.

 Jackson Hole’s creative hub is, without a doubt, the at The Center for the Arts.
 This 78,000 square foot campus houses 19 local, national and international artistic non-profits ranging from the visionary filmmakers of Jackson Hole Wild to theater and music groups to the public art office.
 The Center’s theater also regularly features intimate events and performances from international musical superstars like Ben Folds, readings from world-renowned authors like David Sedaris.